planetlabs/viewpoints/README.md

 Alternatively, if we highlight just the stars with a high error in their right ascension measurement (right side of the bottom right graph), we tease out the precessing circles that characterize the observation pattern of the telescopes that created the catalog.

 ![Precessing Circles](http://i.imgur.com/aS3uQT4.jpg "Precessing Circles")

+Linked highlighting is designed to work extremely quickly--introducing < 100 ms of latency on most systems for most data sets.

 #### Thumbnail Previews